 - 1. Be sure machine is properly grounded. - 2.
 Do not attempt to operate saw on any voltage other than the one designated. - 3.
 Use correct size time delay fuses to protect incoming current. - 4.
-If it takes more than 3 seconds to reach maximum speed with a standard blade, turn the saw off.
-(See trouble shooting on page 27 of this manual). - 5.
-Do not cause the motor to repeatedly approach a stall. - 6.
-Do not attempt to start the saw for at least 15 minutes after thermal overload has tripped. - 7.
-Disconnect and lockout the saw from the power source before opening a starter box, conduit box or whenever removing a guard.
+If the drive takes more than 20 seconds for the machine to ramp up or to reach maximum speed with a standard blade, - turn the saw off. ( See trouble shooting on page 27 of this manual).
+5. Do not cause the motor to repeatedly approach a stall. - Do not attempt to start the saw for at least 15 minutes after thermal overload has tripped. - Disconnect and lockout the saw from the power source before opening a starter box, conduit box or whenever removing a guard.